Oxford Sigma Technologies

 Our software platform has an extensive nuclear materials database, which includes standard fission materials, fusion materials, and novel materials.
 For example, the database includes many of the novel materials such as advanced steels, vanadium alloys, metal hydrides, and high temperature superconductors.

-Oxford Sigma is actively engaged in research collaboration with universities and national laboratories around the world to accelerate advanced fission and commercial fusion energy.
-Some of the ongoing collaborations are described below.
+Oxford Sigma is actively engaged in research collaborations with universities and national laboratories on developing new materials solutions for fusion energy.
+Some of the collaborators are found below.